0xfaded/pimatch/README.md

 ## Building

 A copy of DBoW used by ORB_SLAM is included in the `demo/` directory.
-In order to build the `HammingTreeDemo`, DBoW must be build first.
+In order to build the `HammingTreeDemo`, DBoW must be built first.

 The default version of g++ installed on the raspberry pi may crash when compiling DBoW.
 In this case, use g++-6 or later.